quintinfsmith/rory/README.md

 # misophonia
-Learn Piano using MIDI files
+Learn Piano using MIDI files and a MIDI Keyboard

 Requirements: